syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 # Pointer support in SfCircularGauge

 Pointers are used to indicate values on the scale.
-Value of the pointer can be modified using the `Value` property.
+Pointer value can be modified using the [`Value`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~Value.html) property.

-## Setting pointer type of CircularPointer

 There are three types of pointers.
 You can choose a pointer using the [`PointerType`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~PointerType.html) property.

-## Circular pointer with needle pointer
+## Needle pointer

-A needle pointer contains two parts, a needle and a pointer cap, that can be placed on a gauge to mark values.
+Indicate a current value by using the highly customizable needle-type element.
+A needle pointer contains three parts, a needle,knob and tail that can be placed on a gauge to mark values.

 {% tabs %}